qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 First step is to select an existing SpatiaLite database or to create a new SpatiaLite database.
 This can be done with the browse button |browsebutton| to the right of the database field.
-Then add a name for the new layer and define the layer type and the EPSG SRID.
-If desired you can select to |checkbox|
+Then add a name for the new layer and define the layer type and specify the Coordinate Reference System with **[Specify CRS]**.
-:guilabel:`Create an autoincrementing primary key`.
+If desired you can select to |checkbox| :guilabel:`Create an autoincrementing primary key`.

 To define an attribute table for the new SpatiaLite layer, add the names of the attribute columns you want to create with the according column type and